healthy-chicken-saladeers/rag_detective/README.md

 * `docker-compose down` to stop them.

 # LlamaIndex

+*NEW* A detailed step-by-step demonstration and explanation of how to accomplish RAG with Weaviate is shown in [this notebook.](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/add_data_to_weaviate_new.ipynb) Since we had originally started with the more complex (and eventually abandoned) hierarchical schema which we tried to use [here](https://github.com/healthy-chicken-saladeers/ac215_healthychickensaladeers/blob/milestone3/notebooks/add_data_to_weaviate_old.ipynb), we haven't needed the LlamaIndex framework yet, however regardless of if we use it or not, we will still require this container for the application.

+#### Note: The data used in the notebook is the sample data `
+www.chooch.com_2023-10-03T15-30-00.csv`.
+In production, the RAG implementation will pull from a GCS bucket, and `gcsfuse` is already implemented: when you launch the container, it logs you in automatically.

+#### A full explanation of this process and how it works is detailed [here.](./docs/docker-gcsfuse.md)

 Retrieval Augmented Generation (RAG) serves as a framework to enhance Language and Learning Models (LLM) using tailored data.
 This approach typically involves two primary phases: